Shardj/Mindfuck-Interpreter/README.md

 # Mindfuck - A Brainfuck dialect for the truly insane

-Warning, this is the shittiest interpreter ever, I'm speed coding this just so I have something to check against when I make a proper compiler later.
-Also then I can have fun with the new syntax sooner rather than later.
+Warning, this is the shittiest interpreter ever, it's just something I threw together because I wanted to be able to mess around with some new syntax in Mindfuck.
+And hey now I can say I've technically created a programming language?

 ### Original brainfuck syntax:
     > 	increment the data pointer (to point to the next cell to the right).